ci-for-research/self-hosted-runners/ubuntu-docker/README.md

-# Setting up a CI server for a GitHub Action runner with Docker from Linux Ubuntu
+# Setting up a CI server for a GitHub Action runner with Docker from MacOS

 After following this guide, you'll have a simple GitHub action workflow on a GitHub repository of your choice.
 When new commits are made to your repository, the workflow delegates work to a server which runs in a [Docker](https://www.docker.com/) container.